 Advertising is still one of the most effective means of getting your name out there.
-The right ad can bring in new clients and help grow your business at a faster rate.
+The right ad can bring in new clients and help grow your firm quickly.
 However, the wrong ad can be a total waste, especially when it's competing with all the other flyers, billboards, and cell phone ads out there.
 In order to be effective, your ad needs to set you apart from competitors, draw people in, AND convince them to call you.
-So how do you break the mold and create an ad that doesn't look like all the others?
+So how in the world do you break the mold and create an ad that doesn't look like all the others?
 Read on!

-Get to Know Your Target Audience
+Get To Know Your Target Audience